Moh-shz/molecular_classifier/README.md

 # 🧬 Molecular Classification using Machine Learning

-This project focuses on building a complete machine learning pipeline to classify molecular data into binary outcomes (`Positive` / `Negative`).
+This project focuses on building a complete machine learning pipeline for predicting linear B-cell epitopes — short regions in protein sequences that are recognized by the immune system.
+Each sequence segment is classified as either `Positive` (epitope) or `Negative` (non-epitope) based on numerical features extracted from protein data.

 ---

 ## 🎯 Goal
-Develop a robust ML pipeline to classify records as `Positive` or `Negative` based on molecular and biochemical features.
+Develop a robust ML pipeline to classify records as `Positive` or `Negative` based on molecular and biochemical features, supporting research in immunology and vaccine design.

 ---